 This clock still has the traditional buzzer sound or you can wake with the radio for seniors who prefer that method.
 The cube design makes for easy placement or fitting into modern decor.
 The orange display is easily read but still soft on the eyes in the middle of the night.

-Is there a senior in your life who could use big, bright numbers?
+Is there a senior in your life who could use big, bold, bright numbers?
 If so, then this is a great clock to consider.
-The LED display is nearly 2 inches in size, easily laying out information like the current time and radio station.
+The LED display is 1.2 inches in size, easily laying out information like the current time and radio station.
 Glasses aren’t usually necessary to read this screen, and setting both the alarm time and level of screen brightness is very easy to do.

 Many seniors love the retro design of this particular clock.
 Even though it doesn’t hearken all the way back to their childhood years, the 1990’s style of this clock is still a trip back in time.
 The throwback design doesn’t sacrifice features though.